lffreitas/neo/README.md

 Requires package "ape" for R

 Given a a folder "fqs" with .fastq files and a "database" folder with a .fasta database of species, `./run_all.sh` outputs an OTU table with counts and a sorted table of the 50 most abundant bacteria

+Two R scripts are provided to get a bar plot and a PCoA plot, those should be ran manually